tjohann/a20_sdk/bananapi/Documentation/integration_checklist.md

 	- check cubietruck with hdd installation (use make_sdcard.sh)
 	- check olimex RT-PREEMPT installation (use make_sdcard.sh)

-build/config updates on device (for base/normal image):
+build/config updates on device (for base/full image -> musl/glibc with A20_SDK_V2.9.4):

 	- xbps-install -Su
 	- reboot